 Dube and four others brought the court case against the ANC in May 2016.
-Sihle Zikalala replacing former premier Senzo Mchunu.
+The ANC members challenged the results of the conference that saw incumbent chairperson Sihle Zikalala replacing former premier Senzo Mchunu.

 The ANC national executive committee (NEC) recently said it would allow the sitting PEC to oppose the High Court judgment.
 Dube said that the PEC and the NEC were being disrespectful.

 “I think the NEC have done a big mess.
 When, with the [ANC] President Jacob Zuma, he indicated they are more aligned to unity.
 I see controversial action by them allowing this so called PEC to appeal while they are preaching unity.”

 Dube said the NEC should have “swallowed their pride” and disbanded the PEC and installed a provincial task team (PTT).

 “We have tried on our side.
 After the conference, there was a three-a-side meeting that was requested and the appellant PEC indicated they don’t have time to speak to us, and that we must go work with our branches.
 And we are doing so.
 We are indeed working with our branches.”

 Dube lashed out at the NEC, calling its recent decision to allow the sitting PEC to appeal the court ruling “controversial and unfortunate”.